 Or, perhaps better yet in this economic climate, can you rent that property you own out to bring in an income that could fund your rental payments abroad on a home?

 Next up, by retiring overseas you can find a way of minimising the taxation erosion on your income by structuring your investments, pensions etc., offshore or in a low tax country, this way you can make your pension abroad work harder for you.
 To find out whether it is a viable option for you, you need to get qualified financial advice.

 There are some countries in the world where you can reduce your taxable income to zero if you become a part of that country’s retirement incentive programme.
 Is this an option you would consider to have more money in your pocket to play with?

 It is tempting to retire to a zero tax country.
-The catch, however, is that most of them are located a long plane ride from the UK.
+The catch, however, is that most of them are quite far from the UK.
 This in itself can add more to the financial demands on you in terms of transportation and accessibility – particularly if you intend keeping close ties with family and friends back home.